Sunday Morning We invite you to join us for the following worship services:

 C: Amen.

-Jesus Christ, our Saviour and Lord.
+of Jesus Christ, our Saviour and Lord.

 C: Amen.